Majed Zambaraji, co-founder and CEO at Time Express Parcels tells us about parcel delivery in UAE.

 Majed Zambaraji: After having 5,000 people working for me in UPS, I started Time Express in 2016 with 3 employees.
-The pressure in the first 6 months was enormous, and I had to rely on my knowhow and expertise to get the company growing; customers wanted references, and we had none.
+The pressure in the first 6 months was enormous, and I had to rely on my know-how and expertise to get the company growing; customers wanted references, and we had none.
 We focused on execution and ensuring to delight our customers as well as delivering on our promise.
 We invested in technology to differentiate our product offerings and focused on solving problems for customers.
-We hired the best resources for our budget and motivating them.
-Most importantly, I continued to look for product innovation to stay ahead of the curve and accelerating growth.
+We hired the best resources for our budget and motivated them.
+Most importantly, I continued to look for product innovation to stay ahead of the curve and accelerate growth.

 How does Time Express Parcels innovate?

 Majed Zambaraji: We innovate by creating solutions for customer problems.
 Do not be a ‘me too’; look for a new angle to approach each problem.
 Think out of the box, brainstorm with your team.
 We design new means and methods to make things cheaper, easier, faster, and more efficient for users.